Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Dolutegravir is Food and Drug Administration (FDA)-approved in combination with other antiretroviral drugs for children weighing at least 40 kg, and who are treatment-naive or treatment-experienced but integrase strand transfer inhibitor (INSTI)-naive.2
+Dolutegravir is Food and Drug Administration (FDA)-approved in combination with other antiretroviral drugs for children weighing at least 30 kg and who are treatment-naive or treatment-experienced but integrase strand transfer inhibitor (INSTI)-naive.2

 Efficacy and Pharmacokinetics

-IMPAACT P1093 is an ongoing open-label trial of HIV-infected children with the plan to enroll down to age 4 weeks.
-FDA approval of dolutegravir down to age 12 years was based on data from 23 treatment-experienced, INSTI-naive adolescents.
-Intensive pharmacokinetic (PK) evaluations were performed on the first 10 participants (9 weighing ≥40 kg and receiving 50 mg, 1 weighing 37 kg and receiving 35 mg) and revealed comparable exposures to those seen in adults receiving 50 mg once daily.
+IMPAACT P1093 is an ongoing open-label trial of children with HIV with the plan to enroll down to age 4 weeks.
+FDA approval of dolutegravir down to age 12 years/40 kg was based on data from 23 treatment-experienced, INSTI-naive adolescents.3 Intensive pharmacokinetic (PK) evaluations were performed on the first 10 participants (9 weighing ≥40 kg and receiving 50 mg, 1 weighing 37 kg and receiving 35 mg) and resulted in exposures comparable to those seen in adults receiving 50 mg once daily.
 Nine of 10 participants achieved HIV RNA concentration <400 copies/mL at week 4 (optimal background therapy was added 5 to 10 days after dolutegravir was started).
 An additional 13 participants were then enrolled for evaluation of long-term outcomes.
-At 24 weeks, 70% had achieved HIV RNA concentration <50 copies/mL.
+At 48 weeks, 61% had achieved HIV RNA concentration <50 copies/mL.
 No safety or tolerability concerns were identified.
 By week 144, 39% and 30% had achieved HIV RNA concentrations <400 and <50 copies/mL, respectively.
 All who experienced virologic failure were nonadherent.
-In addition, a younger cohort of children aged ≥6 to <12 years are undergoing PK and longer-term follow up in P1093, with those weighing ≥30 to <40 kg receiving the 35-mg dose and those weighing ≥40 kg using the 50-mg dose.
+In addition, a younger cohort of children aged ≥6 to <12 years are undergoing PK and longer-term follow-up in P1093, with those weighing ≥30 to <40 kg receiving the 35-mg dose and those weighing ≥40 kg using the 50-mg dose.
 At 48 weeks, data from 23 participants have demonstrated a favorable safety profile, adequate PK, and virologic efficacy with HIV RNA concentration of <50 copies/mL achieved in 74% (17/23).3,4 This has led to FDA approval of the lower-strength tablets for children with HIV as young as 6 years and with body weight as low as 30 kg.
 The European Medicines Agency has approved the lower-strength tablets for children aged ≥6 years weighing ≥15 kg based on population PK modelling and simulation analyses.5 These analyses support a dose of 20 mg for children weighing 15 to <20 kg and 25 mg for those weighing 20 to <30 kg.
 An oral pediatric granule formulation and a dispersible tablet are also being studied, though the granule formulation will be replaced by the dispersible tablet.
 Doses for younger children are also under investigation in P1093.